Manmadhan (film): Critical reception

 Sify wrote, "Manmathan is a taut thriller which engrosses the viewers with an engaging [narration], presentation, and is technically top class.
 [Silambarasan] has taken the audience by surprise with a good performance and contrary to his loud image that he had in films so far, he is a revelation".
 Malathi Rangarajan of The Hindu wrote that Silambarasan's "impressive story telling skills find the right platform" in Manmadhan.
 She added, "The hero takes on the onus of story, screenplay and direction supervision for the first time and displays a reasonable level of maturity."
 Malini Mannath of Chennai Online wrote, "Manmadhan is worth a watch, an engaging suspense thriller, a fare different from the routine romance-action flicks dished out to the audience."
 Visual Dasan of Kalki wrote that, though reminiscent of many American films including The Bone Collector, the plot was full of unpredictable twists and turns, and impresses without knives and without blood.
 Cinesouth wrote, "Though this movie is inspired by the films Sigappu Rojakkal and Manmadha Leelai, we can realize the efforts that had gone into the screenplay by Silambarasan to make it different.
 The film's richness is a tribute to the producer.
 The director Muruhan had used ultra modern equipments and technology in this film efficiently".
 G. Ulaganathan of Deccan Herald wrote, "Though the film has shades of Kamal-Bharathi Raja's Sigappu Rojakkal, Manmadhan is Simbu's show all the way. [..]
 The major assets to the film are gripping narrative, good music by Yuvan Shankar Raja and Rajshekar's captivating camera".

 Box-office

 According to Sify, the film's collection reports from Chennai, Coimbatore and Salem distribution territories indicated that it surged ahead of Attahasam in its second week due to "rave reviews in the media and word-of-mouth among the youth".

+Other versions

+Manmadhan was dubbed in Telugu as Manmadha, and remade in Kannada as Madana (2006).
+In 2018, Murugan said he heard the producers were in talks to sell the Hindi remake rights.